wxGlade/wxGlade/sphinx/menu_status_tool.rst

 As an exercise, we will now add a "File" menu with two entries to our calculator window.

- * When you hit ``Edit menus...`` for the first time, the bottom part of the editor window is almost empty.
+ * When you hit "Edit menus..." for the first time, the bottom part of the editor window is almost empty.
 It will just contain a default entry "item".
- * To create the required menu structure, change the label to "File".
+ * To create the required menu structure, change the label to ``File``.
- * To create the first item, hit "Add" and then the ">" button to turn it into a submenu item and then change the label to "Reset".
+ * To create the first item, hit "Add" and then the ">" button to turn it into a submenu item and then change the label to ``Reset``.
 Give this item a name ``i_reset``
  * Do the same again for an item "Exit".

 As of now, these items would not yet call any code when selected.
-So the "Event Handler" field needs to be filled with e.g. "on_menu_File_Reset" and "on_menu_File_Exit" for the two items.
+So the "Event Handler" field needs to be filled with e.g. ``on_menu_File_Reset`` and ``on_menu_File_Exit`` for the two items.

 When done and after hitting the "Start generating source files", the editor and the created code should look like this: